 Go Auto Insurance vs. USAA

 USAA is one of the highest-rated insurance providers in the U.S. today.
-As you can see from the table above, it has an A++ rating from AM Best and a five-star customer satisfaction rating from J.D.
-Power.
+In terms of third-party ratings, Go Auto does not have any from traditional rating agencies.
+However, USAA has an A++ (Superior) rating from AM Best for financial strength, and a top customer satisfaction rating from J.D.
+Power which reflects a high degree of customer satisfaction.

 Go Auto Insurance vs. Geico

 Geico is another insurance provider at the lower end of the cost spectrum.
-It has an edge over Go Auto Insurance since it also offers property insurance and provides additional savings to customers who take out both kinds of policies simultaneously.
+It has an edge over Go Auto Insurance in terms of products available, since it also offers property insurance and provides additional savings to customers who take out both kinds of policies simultaneously.

 Geico also has much better-than-average customer satisfaction and financial strength ratings, which may make it a safer bet for your money than the largely unrated Go Auto Insurance.